bengl3rt/clocaltunnel/README.md

 TODO
 ----

-* Upload the public key if there is one on disk but the Localtunnel service hasn't heard of it yet
-* (or magically make a key on the user's behalf?
-Sounds dirty)
 * Better client state management/state machine
-* Lots of error handling (in its present state it likely crashes or fails silently a lot)
 * Fail gracefully if there is no SSH key on disk
 * Make JSMN JSON parsing much more robust and future-proof

 Use
 ---